Gabriel lives with her family on the Island of Madeira, where a warm climate provides the perfect environment to enjoy the outdoor life.

 Beautiful displays of colour line the roads and small parks surrounding the city of Funchal and the bigger towns.
 The motorways and roundabouts are artistic pallets adorned with bright tones.

-Bougainvillea in glorious shades of red, pink, purple and yellow grow in abundance on gates and walls, over looking balconies, surrounding doorways and entrances, bringing splashes of colour to grey stone buildings.
+Bougainvillea in glorious shades of red, pink, purple and yellow grow in abundance on gates and walls, over looking balconies, surrounding doorways and entrances, adding splashes of colour to grey stone buildings.

-The fabulous Jacaranda trees with their wonderful purple petals line the city avenues.
+The fabulous Jacaranda trees with their delicate purple petals line the city avenues.
 Creating natural canopies of soft light.
 A truly spectacular sight.

 The daily Farmers Market is a buzz of excitement with the flower venders selling their freshly picked ware.
 Beautiful Flamingos, Orchids, Daisy spray and Gerberas, Bird of paradise, Lilies, Roses, Magnolias, Slipperwort, Sapateiras and an abundance of different sun flowers plus many more exotic species.